coda/packs-sdk/docs/guides/advanced/fetcher.md

 ## Caching

-For performance reasons the Packs runtime caches the HTTP responses of fetcher requests, meaning that your code may not always be getting the latest response from the server.
+For performance reasons the Packs runtime caches the HTTP responses for `GET` requests, meaning that your code may not always be getting the latest response from the server.
 You can adjust this behavior by setting the [`cacheTtlSecs`][cacheTtlSecs] field in the fetch request, which specifies for how many seconds the response should be cached.
 To disable caching for a request set that value to zero.

 !!! info
     In addition to caching fetcher responses, Coda also caches the results of [formula executions][formula_cache].
 To get truly fresh results you may need to disable that caching as well.